HL7/davinci-crd/src/pagecontent/hooks.md

     *  `Card.summary` should provide actionable information.
 "Coverage alert" would not be very helpful "Drug not covered.
 Covered alternatives available" or "Pre-authorization required" would be better.

-    *  `Card.detail` and/or external links should only be provided when coverage recommendations can't be clearly provided in the 140 character limit of `Card.summary`.
+    *  `Card.detail` and/or external links should only be provided when coverage recommendations can't be clearly provided in the 140-character limit of `Card.summary`.

-    *  `Card.detail` should provide gradiated information with critical information being provided in the first paragraph and less critical information towards the end of the page.
+    *  `Card.detail` should provide graduated information with critical information being provided in the first paragraph and less critical information towards the end of the page.

-    *  Detail should always provide sufficient context so a practitioner can determine whether its worth the precious seconds to launch an app or external link - and should ideally have a sense of where to look/how to use whatever link/app they do launch in the specific context of the order they're making at the time.
+    *  Detail should always provide enough context that a practitioner can determine whether its worth the precious seconds to launch an app or external link - and should ideally have a sense of where to look/how to use whatever link/app they do launch in the specific context of the order they're making at the time.

     *  Keep the number of cards manageable.
 Consider whether clinician workflow will be faster with separate cards for each link or a single card having multiple links.
 Typically using the smallest number cards that still support descriptive actionable summaries is best.

-    *  When providing links, don't send the clinician to the first page of a 80+ page PDF.
+    *  When providing links, don't send the clinician to the first page of an 80+ page PDF.
 Keep document size short and/or provide linking directly to the section that is relevant for the context.

     *  While links are permitted in the markdown content of `Card.detail`, support for this is not universal, so links should always also be provided in `Card.link`.
 This also provides a consistent place for practitioners to access all relevant links.

-    *  Because not all client systems will support all card capabilities, card options should provide sufficient information that a practitioner can perform record changes manually if automated support isn't possible.
+    *  Because not all client systems will support all card capabilities, card options should provide enough information that a practitioner can perform record changes manually if automated support isn't possible.

 #### Potential CRD Response Types